 \subsection{Halo formation time, \texorpdfstring{$\aform$}{aform}}

-The mean formation epoch, $\aform$, increases with mass, consistent with the canonical picture of bottom-up structure formation where larger halos form later via mergers of smaller halos.
-The top panel of Figure~\ref{fig:a_form_summary} shows that the FP treatment shifts formation times of the MW mass halos to be earlier than that of the DMO treatment, with a maximum difference of $\approx 0.4 \gyr$.
+The mean formation epoch, $\aform$, increases with mass, consistent with the canonical picture of bottom-up structure formation where larger haloes form later via mergers of smaller haloes.
+The top panel of Figure~\ref{fig:a_form_summary} shows that the FP treatment shifts formation times of the MW mass haloes to be earlier than that of the DMO treatment, with a maximum difference of $\approx 0.4 \gyr$.
 At lower masses, the formation times are mildly delayed.
 The mean relations agree with previous results \citep{Neto2007Concentration, Li2008FormationTimes, Bose2019GalaxyHaloConnection}, who used the same definition and collectively estimate a range $\aform \in [0.4, 0.6]$ for a corresponding halo mass range of $M \in [10^{11}, 10^{14}] \msol$.

 The wiggle feature in the FP treatment is seen once again in the slopes.
 Increasing numerical resolution tends to shift the feature to somewhat lower mass-scales, but the effect is not large.
 The slopes of the DMO treatment are fairly insensitive to resolution and lie within $\alpha \in [0.04, 0.06]$ over the six decades in mass shown.
 This range is consistent with the estimate of $\alpha = 0.046$ from \citet{Neto2007Concentration}.